A categorification of the Malvenuto--Reutenauer algebra via a tower of groups: The permutation character basis of

 \section{The permutation character basis of $\scf(\fkut)$}

 Up to this point, we have worked almost exclusively with the supercharacter basis.
 However, we have two other canonical bases at our disposal.
 This section computes the structure constants for the permutation character basis (\ref{PermutationCharacterBasis}).
+In terms of our matrix representation of class functions (\ref{MatrixFunctions}), $\bar{\chi}^w$ is even simpler than the supercharacters.
+For example,